bjornaa/roppy/doc/horizontal.rst

   L = [10,25,50,100,250,500,1000,2500,5000]

-However, using a simple *contourf* function with these levels still hides all shallow details in the blue end of the colour map.
+However, using a simple *contourf* function with these levels still hides all shallow details in one end of the colour map.
-The `mpl_util` module has a function *LevelColormap* for to fix this.
+The `mpl_util` module has a function *levelmap* to fix this.
 The call::

-  LevelColormap(L)
+  levelmap(L)

-returns a colormap spreading the whole spectrum evenly on the choosen levels.
+returns a colormap and a normalization spreading the whole colour spectrum evenly on the choosen levels.
 An keyword argument can be used to reverse the colormap, for instance to have the deepest ocean in blue.
 The contour plot is then done by::

-  plt.contourf(H, levels=L, cmap=LevelColormap(L, reverse=True))
+  cmap, norm = roppy.levelmap(L, extend="both", reverse=True)
+  plt.contourf(grd.h, levels=L, cmap=cmap, norm=norm, extend="both")

 The final plot looks like this